Gillian Kearney

-Gillian Louise Kearney (born 9 May 1972) is an English actress best known for her early role as Debbie McGrath in Channel 4's Liverpool-based soap opera Brookside and the spin-off mini-series Damon and Debbie, and for playing Jessica Harrison in the long-running BBC television medical drama series Casualty, as well as Emma Barton in the ITV Yorkshire-based soap opera Emmerdale.
-The role of Emma gained her recognition because of her character's involvement in Emmerdale’s most high-profile storylines during her three-year stint.
+Gillian Louise Kearney (born 9 May 1972) is an English actress.
+She is best known for her roles in television as Debbie McGrath in Brookside and spin-off Damon and Debbie, Jessica Harrison in Casualty and Emma Barton in Emmerdale.

 Early life

 One of four children born to Gerard and Barbara (née Allerston) Kearney, Kearney has three brothers, including Tom, a professional footballer.
 Her father is a retired civil engineer, and her mother a school care worker.
 Growing up in Aigburth, she attended St. John Almond RC High School, Garston, where she gained nine GCSEs and four A-levels.
 She later trained at the Rose Bruford College.

 Career

 Her interest in acting began at secondary school.
 After repeatedly being overlooked for the lead roles in school productions, she decided to join the Liverpool Playhouse Youth Theatre, where she featured in plays including All Flesh is Grass (as Ema), Katie Crackernuts and Yer Dancin'?
 It was there, in 1986, that she was spotted by members of the Mersey Television production team; this resulted in her being asked to audition for a role in Channel 4's soap opera Brookside.
 Kearney landed the role of Debbie McGrath, the girlfriend of Damon Grant, played by Simon O'Brien.
 When O'Brien decided to leave Brookside, he requested that his character be killed off so he wouldn't be tempted to return to the show.
 Because Damon was so popular, particularly with younger viewers, it was decided to create a "soap bubble" in which the character would meet his demise: the result, Damon and Debbie, became Britain's first mini-series spin-off from a soap opera.
 A year after filming her final scenes, Kearney was asked to return for a few episodes.
 Christmas 1988 saw Debbie McGrath make an unexpected return to visit Sheila Grant, Damon's mother; she arrived with her baby, Simon – Damon's son.

 Kearney played the young Shirley in the award-winning 1989 film Shirley Valentine.

 She also had the lead female part as Ellie Brookes in Sex, Chips & Rock n' Roll, a six-part television mini-series written and created by Debbie Horsfield and directed by John Woods.
 It was produced by Wall to Wall for BBC One originally airing in 1999 before being adapted into a successful stage musical.